Table of Contents[Hide][Show]

 - Honey prevents reactive oxygen species (ROS)-induced low density lipoprotein (LDL) oxidation in some in vitro studies.
 Thus, it exhibits beneficial cardiovascular protection.

-- Honey acted to inhibit tumor development in an experimental bladder cancer.
+- Honey acted to inhibit tumor development in experimental bladder cancer.

 What makes manuka honey so special amongst the several hundred other types around the world?
 Studies show it contains unique compounds that the bees collect from the manuka trees.
 Once converted into honey, these substances supercharge the beneficial effects.